 Possible course costs: up to \$20 for tickets for assigned performances.
 However, students may usher a performance and see it for free.
+You cannot miss even one of the required performances or you will lose all 30 points.

 ADDITIONAL INFORMATION